Women in the Czech Republic

-Right to Vote
+Right to vote

 Women have possessed the right to vote in modern-day Czechia since its creation, although Czech women were involved in earlier suffrage movements in the Austro-Hungarian Empire.
 Women were given the right to vote in Czechoslovakia in 1920 with the passage of the Constitution by the National Assembly of Czechoslovakia.
 This right was promised earlier in 1918 in the "Washington Declaration" written by Tomáš Masaryk, the first president of Czechoslovakia.
 This decision followed a suffrage movement within Austria-Hungary with prominent Czech suffragists including Františka Plamínková, Marie Tůmová, and Charlotte Garrigue Masaryk.
 The Czech suffrage movement was strongly tied to the nationalist movement promoting independence.
 While the right to vote was not codified into law until the 1920 Constitution, female candidates were featured in Czech elections in the early 1920s.
-Božena Viková-Kunětická became the first women to win elected office in 1912.
+Božena Viková-Kunětická became the first woman to be elected to office in 1912.

 Reproductive rights and family life

 Abortion is legal in the Czech Republic up until 12 weeks of pregnancy.
 Czech women can get abortions by request during this period and abortions can be performed to save the mother's life or in cases of rape or incest up until 24 weeks after gestation.
-The majority of Czech citizens, 68% in May 2019, believe abortion should be allowed at a women's request.
+The majority of Czech citizens, 79% in May 2023, believe abortion should be allowed at a woman's request.

 As abortion rights were severely restricted in neighboring Poland in 2021, Czech activists founded Ciocia Czesia (or Auntie Czech) to assist Polish women in traveling to Czech Republic to receive safe abortions.

 Giving birth in Czech Republic is a relatively safe procedure with low maternal mortality and infant mortality rates.
 The maternal mortality rate in Czech Republic is 3 deaths/100,000 live births (as of 2017) and the infant mortality rate is 2.42 deaths/1,000 live births, one of the lowest in the world.
 The HIV/AIDS rate is less than 0.1% of adults (aged 15–49).
 The total fertility rate (TFR) is 1.49 children born/woman (2021 estimates).
 As in many other European countries, family formation has become more liberal.
 Unmarried cohabitation has increased and the connection between fertility and marriage has decreased in the past few decades; as of 2017, 49% of births in the Czech Republic were to unmarried women.